Benjamin Judd (1996/97 – 2016/17)

-Never one to wear a helmet, Juddy wasn’t troubled by the bouncer as his batting was based on a sound defence, mixed with smooth stroke play all around the wicket.
-His trademark was timing and placement between the fielders which seemed to inspire his batting partners to play with more confidence.
+Never one to wear a helmet, Juddy wasn’t troubled by the bouncer as his batting was based on a sound defence, mixed with smooth and elegant strokeplay all around the wicket.
+His trademark was timing and placement between fielders which often seemed to inspire his batting partners to play with more confidence.
 Also a gun fielder, Ben’s fielding in the slips cordon was a sight to behold.

-During Ben’s ‘A’ Grade career at Wistow, he played in 13 finals matches in ‘A’ Grade including 6 grand finals, winning 4 premierships – all top highlights for him.
-Always rising to the challenge of finals, Juddy scored 529 runs @ 44.08 across those 13 matches, including 2 centuries which both came in successful grand finals.
+During Ben’s ‘A’ Grade career a Wistow, he played in 13 finals matches, including six (6) Grand Finals, winning four (4) Premierships – all top highlights for him.
+Always rising to the challenge of finals, Juddy scored 529 runs at 44.08 from those 13 matches, including the two (2) aforementioned centuries scored in successful grand finals.

-At the time of his retirement, Ben found himself in 7th place on the WCC career runs leaderboard, 2nd for highest career batting average (narrowly behind contemporary and fellow club legend, Wayne Willis) and 2nd for most career centuries – all of this despite placing just 40th on the list of most senior matches played.
+At the time of his WCC retirement, Ben found himself in 8th place on the WCC career runs leaderboard, along with 2nd for highest career batting average (narrowly behind contemporary and fellow club legend, Wayne “Willow” Willis) and T-2nd for most centuries – all despite placing a relatively lowly 45th on the list of most senior matches played for the Echidnas.

 HONOUR BOARD